Grenfell Tower fire: Safety concerns

 Residents had expressed significant safety concerns before the fire.
 Twelve years earlier, a report had criticised the tower's emergency lighting.
-The Grenfell Action Group (GAG) ran a blog in which it highlighted major safety problems, criticizing the council and KCTMO for neglecting fire safety and building maintenance.
+The Grenfell Action Group (GAG) ran a blog in which it highlighted major safety problems, criticising the council and KCTMO for neglecting fire safety and building maintenance.

 In 2013, the group published a 2012 fire risk assessment by a KCTMO Health and Safety Officer which recorded safety concerns.
 Firefighting equipment at the tower had not been checked for up to four years; on-site fire extinguishers had expired, and some had the word "condemned" written on them because they were so old.
 GAG documented its attempts to contact KCTMO management; they also alerted the council's cabinet member for Housing and Property but said they never received a reply.
 In 2013 the council threatened one of the bloggers with legal action, saying that their posts amounted to "defamation and harassment".
 Two women living in Grenfell Tower, Mariem Elgwahry and Nadia Choucair, were threatened with legal action by KCTMO after they campaigned for improved fire safety.
-They later died in the fire, at the age of 27 and 33.
+They later died in the fire, at the ages of 27 and 34.

 In January 2016, GAG warned that people might be trapped in the building if a fire broke out, pointing out that the building had only one entrance and exit, and corridors that had been allowed to fill with rubbish, such as old mattresses.
 GAG frequently cited other fires in tower blocks when it warned of the hazards at Grenfell.
-In November 2016, GAG characterized KCTMO as an "evil, unprincipled, mini-mafia" and accused the council of ignoring health and safety laws.
-GAG suggested that "only a catastrophic event will expose the ineptitude and incompetence of [KCTMO]", adding, "[We] predict that it won't be long before the words of this blog come back to haunt the KCTMO management and we will do everything in our power to ensure that those in authority know how long and how appallingly our landlord has ignored their responsibility to ensure the heath [sic] and safety of their tenants and leaseholders.
+In November 2016, GAG characterised KCTMO as an "evil, unprincipled, mini-mafia" and accused the council of ignoring health and safety laws.
+GAG suggested that "only a catastrophic event will expose the ineptitude and incompetence of [KCTMO]", adding, "[We] predict that it won't be long before the words of this blog come back to haunt the KCTMO management and we will do everything in our power to ensure that those in authority know how long and how appallingly our landlord has ignored their responsibility to ensure the health and safety of their tenants and leaseholders.
 They can't say that they haven't been warned!"
 The Grenfell Tower Leaseholders' Association had also raised concerns about exposed gas pipes in the months before the fire.
 As with the majority of tower blocks in the UK, Grenfell Tower did not have fire sprinklers.

 Meanwhile, in June 2016, an independent assessor had highlighted 40 serious issues with fire safety at Grenfell Tower and recommended action to be taken within weeks.
 In October, the assessor asked the KCTMO why there had been no action taken for more than 20 issues in the June report.
 In November 2016, the London Fire and Emergency Planning Authority served a fire deficiency notice, listing many fire safety issues at Grenfell Tower that required action from KCTMO by May 2017.
 Areas of concern identified included fire doors, the smoke venting system and the firefighters' lift controls.